 Would you rather have flight or invisibility as a superpower?

-Well, the cloud may not actually be able to allow you to fly through the sky, but it can help you achieve another superpower: invisibility.
+Well, the cloud may not be able to allow you to fly through the sky, but it can help you achieve another superpower: invisibility.
 When computer users look up information through a search engine such as Google, Mullich opines that “they usually don’t realize they are accessing billion-dollar computer networks.”
-As the cloud becomes more mainstream and hence increasingly affordable, we will be able to more easily access high-performing anonymous environments, which can be used to enhance the privacy and security of anything we do.
-Plus, checking with IP addresses from virtual machines in various locations, we can lower the cost of airline tickets.
+As the cloud becomes more mainstream and hence increasingly affordable, we will be able to more easily access high-performing anonymous environments, which can enhance the privacy and security of anything we do.
+Plus, by checking with IP addresses from virtual machines in various locations, we can lower the cost of airline tickets.
 You can even create a new OS-ready Windows cloud VPS each time you browse.

-They will have what you want in stock
+They will have what you want in stock.

 Furthermore, Mullich argues that catering to mobile shoppers in every possible way is essential to the continuing relevance of retail stores: “Retailers’ brand value will be dramatically affected by how they satisfy these mobile-savvy shoppers.”

 Atlantic.Net: Windows cloud VPS hosting

 When your computer crashes, don’t bother reinstalling Windows 2008 or Windows 2012.
 Get a Windows cloud VPS Hosting service that offers per-second pricing.
 Pay for the actual amount of resources you use rather than at the maximum per-hour rate.
 Get free setup, free inbound data transfer, free hosted cloud DNS, 100% enterprise solid-state drives, 24/7 support, and 30-second deployment with your Windows cloud hosting.